 I’ve completely fallen in love with the city of Yangon!
-Her name doesn’t conjure up the same exotic images as that of Mandalay, but her delights are subtle.
-Found in the everyday pulse of the city.
+Her name doesn’t conjure up the same exotic images as that of Mandalay.
+But, her delights are subtle and found in the everyday pulse of the city.

 And then there’s the food.

 After leaving Bangkok, and all the delicious Thai food, I had low expectations for Myanmar!
 And, I had no idea the city of Yangon had such an amazing street food culture.
 It’s seriously everywhere, and it all seems to be delicious!

 Some food is better than others, of course, but we haven’t had a bad meal yet.
 After almost every meal Kacela asks, “can we eat here again?”
 There are markets aplenty, especially in the downtown core, and so much fresh fruit.

 Our favourite has been the mini-mandarin oranges, and watermelon.
 We’ve eaten ½ kg of oranges, and a big slice of cut-up watermelon every single day.
 Calais is in heaven because she gets noodle soup whenever she wants it.
 And both girls have acquired a bit of a resilience to spice.
 Calais more so than Kacela, but at least they can both handle a little bit.
 I only wish I would’ve known it was so good before, and I would’ve looked into doing a Yangon food tour!

 I think I also loved Yangon because we just existed in the city.
 Even though there are a lot of great things to do in Yangon, we barely scratched the surface.
 Our days were spent lazing around the common area of our hostel, and our evenings were spent exploring the streets in search of great food.

 We also lucked out, and happened to arrive during the holiday for the Full Moon of Tazaungmone.
 Our first experience with Yangon was a pop-up street festival, complete with food, hawkers, and a manual ferris wheel.
 Yes, you heard me right!